Pugnacious/blog/_posts/2021-03-27-Chaotica-An-Introduction.markdown

 Next hit the selectors button and repeat.

 Once you're at a happy place, tweak your image settings.
-On mine, i'm going to tweak the gamma threshold, and color curves.
+On mine, I'm going to tweak the gamma threshold, and color curves.

 Once you're happy with the result comes time to render.
 Oh wait, with